helderpinto/AzureOptimizationEngine/README.md

 # Azure Optimization Engine

 The Azure Optimization Engine (AOE) is an extensible solution designed to generate optimization recommendations for your Azure environment.
 See it like a fully customizable Azure Advisor.
-Actually, the first recommendations use-case covered by this tool was augmenting Azure Advisor Cost recommendations, particularly Virtual Machine right-sizing, with a fit score based on VM metrics and properties.
-Other recommendations can be easily added/augmented with this tool, not only for cost optimization but also for security, high availability and other [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) areas.
+Actually, the first custom recommendations use-case covered by this tool was augmenting Azure Advisor Cost recommendations, particularly Virtual Machine right-sizing, with a fit score based on VM metrics and properties.
+Other recommendations are being added to the tool, not only for cost optimization but also for security, high availability and other [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) pillars.
+You are welcome to contribute with new types of recommendations!

 It is highly recommended that you read the whole blog series dedicated to this project, starting [here](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1339298).
-You'll find all the information needed to correctly set up the whole environment.
+You'll find all the information needed to understand the whole solution.

 ## README index